Coronavirus Measures for U.S. Local Leaders to Consider

 Understand local laws.

 Quarantine and isolation laws vary from state to state.
 Elected officials need to know what laws apply in their area and who has the authority to quarantine or isolate individuals suspected of being exposed to or potentially infected with the coronavirus.
 Frequently, a state public health officer has the power to make those decisions and the ability to execute them quickly to control an outbreak.
+Most such orders are voluntary, but can be made mandatory to ensure compliance.

 “So it’s good that elected officials don’t get blindsided by that, and think, well, you know, ‘Who’s that person?
 What authority do they have to do that?’
 They do have the authority.
 It’s something the public health system has put into place so we can deal with situations like this,” explains Marcus Plescia, Chief Medical Officer of the Association of State and Territorial Health Officials.